• Skip to primary navigation

 • ½ cup warm water

-• ¼ cup ground flax for skin and coat health
+• ¼ cup ground flax, for skin and coat health

-• ½ cup unsweetended apple sauce for dental health and breath (or sub pumpkin puree)
+• ½ cup unsweetended apple sauce, for dental health and breath (or sub pumpkin puree)

-• 2 tablespoons natural peanut butter for protein and healthy fats (smooth or chunky)
+• 2 tablespoons natural peanut butter, for protein and healthy fats (smooth or chunky)

-• 2 tablespoon dried parsley for fresher breath
+• 2 tablespoon dried parsley, for fresher breath

-• ½ teaspoon cinnamon for brain function
+• ½ teaspoon ground cinnamon, for brain function

-• 2 ½ cups whole wheat flour for fiber, protein, and minerals (or sub oat flour)
+• 2 ½ cups whole wheat flour, for fiber, protein, and minerals (or sub oat flour)

 US Customary - Metric